Revocable Anonymous Credentials from Attribute-Based Encryption: Anonymity

-Furthermore, we observe that: \begin{itemize} \item The access structure $A^*$ associated to the ciphertext $C$ is always known to the challenger (given as input after being chosen by the adversary) \item Because a pseudo random generator is used, the ciphertext $C$ is deterministically computed from the public key $PK$ and the access structure $A^*$ \item The ciphertext $C$ is uniformly distributed on the ciphertext space, because the randomness used to compute the ciphertext is calculated by a pseudorandom generator initiated with a seed computed as $H^\prime(r_{c}||K_{c}||A^*)$ where $H^\prime$ is a collusion-resistant hash function \cite{OABE}, with $r_{c}$ chosen by the prover $P_b$. \end{itemize}
+\begin{itemize} \item The access structure $A^*$ associated to the ciphertext $C$ is always known to the challenger (given as input after being chosen by the adversary) \item Because a pseudo random generator is used, the ciphertext $C$ is deterministically computed from the public key $PK$ and the access structure $A^*$ \item The ciphertext $C$ is uniformly distributed on the ciphertext space, because computed using the uniformly distributed randomness $u$ in step \ref{step:3}. \item No decryption happens when the Verifier produces a forged ciphertext. \end{itemize}

-Under the three conditions above, suppose to modify the previous game replacing prover $P_b$’s behaviour as follows: \begin{itemize} \item if key $K_b$ embeds attributes satisfying the access structure $A^*$, then message $m$ is returned; \item otherwise $\bot$ is returned. \end{itemize}
+Under the conditions above, suppose to modify the previous game replacing prover $P_b$’s behaviour as follows: \begin{itemize} \item if key $K_b$ embeds attributes satisfying the access structure $A^*$, then message $m$ is returned; \item otherwise $\bot$ is returned. \end{itemize}

 That is, $P_b$ no longer evaluates the decryption using the key $K_b$ rather it (deterministically) returns $m$ or $\bot$ depending on the internal bit $A^*(K_b)$.
 Since $A^*(K_0)$ = $A^*(K_1)$ (both keys satisfy or not satisfy the access structure), in the latter schema the random coin $b$ of the oracle remains hidden in an information-theoretic sense.
 This implies that the advantage of verifier $V$ is $1/2$ in distinguish between $P_0$ and $P_1$.
-As the introduced modification does not alter the advantage of the verifier $V$ except for at most a negligible probability $\epsilon$, the advantage of $V$ in the original schema is negligibly close to $1/2$, proving the theorem. $\square$
+As the introduced modification does not alter the advantage of the verifier $V$ except for at most a negligible probability $\epsilon$, the advantage of $V$ in the original schema is negligibly close to $1/2$. $\square$ \end{proof}